ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 #### Protocol

-Kademlia’s paper defines four remote procedure calls (RPCs): PING, STORE, FIND_NODE, FIND_VALUE.
+Kademlia’s paper defines four RPCs (remote procedure calls): PING, STORE, FIND_NODE, FIND_VALUE.
 Only PING and FIND_NODE are implemented in Ethereum.
 When a Kademlia node receives any message (request or reply) from another node, it updates the appropriate k-bucket for the sender’s node id.

 Ethereum's node discovery consists of four packets: